-Please note that students MUST exhaust all federal eligibility through the Stafford Direct Lending program before applying for a Graduate PLUS loan.
+Please note that students MUST exhaust all federal eligibility through the Federal Direct Unsubsidized Loan program before applying for a Graduate PLUS loan.
 The yearly limit on a Graduate PLUS Loan is equal to your cost of attendance (determined by school) minus any other financial aid you receive.
-For example, if your cost of attendance is $60,000 and you receive $40,000 in other financial aid (scholarships, fellowships, Stafford loan) you could borrow up to, but no more than $20,000.
+For example, if your cost of attendance is $60,000 and you receive $40,000 in other financial aid (scholarships, fellowships, Unsubsidized loan) you could borrow up to, but no more than $20,000.

 A qualified Graduate PLUS Loan borrower does not have an adverse credit history (defined in regulations as being 90 days or more delinquent on any debt, or having a credit report that shows default, discharge, foreclosure, repossession, tax lien, wage garnishment or write-off of a Title IV debt during the five years preceding the date of the credit report).
 Note that Graduate PLUS loans do not use any kind of a debt-to-income ratio or FICO® score, unlike private education loans.

 Graduate students with good credit should not need a co-signer to apply for the loan.
 You might need a co-signer if your credit is insufficient.
 If you are denied, you can appeal the decision or you can re-apply with a co-signer.

 Yes.
 You are not required to take this loan, and if you would like us to cancel it and make other arrangements for your bill, please notify Monique Howell at email@example.com or 781-736-3403.